-Janice K. Lee, M.Ed., is a member of the research faculty at the University of Nevada, Reno, where she is the research coordinator for the randomized control trial of PTR-YC in Northern Nevada.
-In her role with Positive Behavior Support-Nevada, she is the coordinator for the statewide initiative to bring programwide Pyramid Model implementation and information to all early care and education settings throughout the state.
-Her experience and interests include early childhood, challenging behavior, positive behavior support, social and emotional development, autism, and working with families.
-She has a master's degree in early childhood special education.
-Since 1995, she has worked with children, families, practitioners, and professionals at the local, state, and national level as a consultant, coach, trainer, and technical assistance provider.
+Janice K. Lee, Ph.D., is a member of the research faculty at the University of Nevada, Reno, in the Nevada Center for Excellence in Disabilities.
+She leads Nevada's Pyramid Model Partnership, promoting high-fidelity Pyramid Model implementation and training for early care and education settings to support social and emotional competence.
+Her experience and interests include early childhood, challenging behavior, positive behavior support, social and emotional development, autism and developmental disabilities, and working with families.
+Her graduate degrees are in early childhood special education, and she is a Board Certified Behavior Analyst (BCBA).
+She has worked with children, families, practitioners, and professionals at the local, state, and national level as a teacher, consultant, coach, trainer, and technical assistance provider for more than 25 years.